Social Media’s Distorted Reality: Youth Mental Health Crisis

 But, behind the carefully selected photos, there’s a worrying truth – the distortion of reality.

-This piece examines how this modified reality on social media harms the of young people.
+This piece examines how this modified reality on social media harms the mental health of young people.

 It’s important to increase awareness and provide help to safeguard their emotional in a world increasingly ruled by digital platforms.